-Area Type Method 1 Method 2 Method 3 Within the Dorchester and Thorndale Settlement Area Boundaries For Areas Where Developm ent Application Information is Available Under Construction and Draft Plan Approved - Growth projections based of drawings on type and number of units specified in provided plans / Developments with Conceptual Plans ulumiige For Areas Identified as Developable in the Build-Out to DC Growth Projections Build-Out by Developabl e Area x Target Densities Municipality's Development Maps where no Development Application Information is Available Total growth projection matches DC Background Study for Dorchester and Thorndale.
-Target densities are identified for land use types within the Dorchester and Thorndale Settlement Area Boundaries and applied to all developable areas where there is no draft plans or concept information available.
-Remainder of lands = Total DC Growth within Settlement Boundaries - Growth Specified in Areas Where Development Application Information is Available Growth for Developable Lands where drawing / plan information is available is distributed by land use and developable area to equal Projections set out in DC Background Outside of the Dorchester and Thorndale Settlement Study.
-Build-Out to DC G Build-Out by Developable Area x Target Densities Boundaries (Peripheral and 401 Corridor Lands) Total growth projection matc for "Rural" Areas (Peripheral Boundaries in Dorchester an Corridor Lands south of Dorc Target densities are identified for land use types in the Peripheral Lands and 401 Corridor Lands and applied to all developable areas where there is no draft plans or concept information available.
+Area Type Method 1 Method 2 Method 3 Within the Dorchester and d Thorndale Settlement Area Boundaries For Areas Where Developn nent Application Information is Available Under Construction and Draft Plan Approved - Growth projections based drawings Growth projections based on type and number of units specified in provided p Developments with Conceptual Plans For Areas Identified as Developable in the Build-Out to DC Growth Projections Build-Out by Developat ole Area x Target Densities Municipality's Development Maps where no Development Application Information is Available Total growth projection matches DC Background Study for Dorchester and Thomdale.
+Remainder of lands = Total DC Growth within Settlement Boundaries - Growth Specified in Areas Where Development Application Information is Available Growth for Developable Lands where drawing / plan information is available is distributed by land use and developable area to equal Projections set out in DC Background Study.
+Dorchester and Thorndale ed for land use types within the Settlement Area Boundaries able areas where there is no mation available.
+Outside of the Dorchester and Thorndale Settlement Build-Out to DC G Build-Out by Developable Area x Target Densities Boundaries (Peripheral and 401 Corridor Lands) Total growth projection mato for "Rural" Areas (Periphera Boundaries in Dorchester ar Corridor Lands south of Dor Target densities are identified for land use types in the Peripheral Lands and 401 Corridor Lands and applied to all developable areas where there is no draft plans or concept information available.